-CME maintains separate guaranty funds to support the clearing firms that clear over-the-counter interest rate swap products and over-the-counter credit default swap products.
-The funds for over-the-counter interest rate swaps and credit default are independent of the base guaranty fund and are isolated to clearing firms for products in the respective asset class.
-Each clearing firm for cleared over-the-counter interest rate swaps and cleared overthe-counter credit default swaps is required to deposit and maintain specified guaranty fund contributions in the form of cash or approved securities.
-In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared over-the-counter interest rate swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the interest rate swaps contracts guaranty fund is available to cover potential losses after first utilizing \$150.0 million of corporate contributions designated by CME to be used in the event of a default of a cleared over-the-counter interest rate swap clearing firm.
-In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared over-the-counter credit default swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the credit default swaps contracts guaranty fund is available to cover potential losses after first utilizing corporate contributions designated by CME to be used in the event of default of a cleared over-the-counter credit default swap clearing firm, which is equal to the greater of \$50.0 million and 5% of the credit default swap guaranty fund, up to a maximum of \$100.0 million.
+CME maintains separate guaranty funds to support the clearing firms that clear interest rate swap products and credit default swap products.
+The funds for interest rate swaps and credit default are independent of the base guaranty fund and are isolated to clearing firms for products in the respective asset class.
+Each clearing firm for cleared interest rate swaps and cleared credit default swaps is required to deposit and maintain specified guaranty fund contributions in the form of cash or approved securities.
+In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared interest rate swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the interest rate swaps contracts guaranty fund is available to cover potential losses after first utilizing \$150.0 million of corporate contributions designated by CME to be used in the event of a default of a cleared interest rate swap contracts are inadequate bonds, guaranty fund contributions and other assets required to support clearing firm for cleared interest rate swap clearing firm.
+In the event that performance bonds, guaranty fund contributions and other assets required to support clearing firm for cleared credit default swap contracts are inadequate to fulfill that clearing firm for cleared credit default swap contracts are inadequate to fulfill that clearing firm for cleared credit default swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the credit default swap contracts designated by CME to be used in the event of default swap contracts guaranty fund is available to cover potential losses after first utilizing corporate contributions designated by CME to be used in the event of default swap clearing firm, which is equal to the greater of \$50.0 million and 5% of the credit default swap guaranty fund, up to a maximum of \$100.0 million.

 CME maintains a 364-day multi-currency line of credit with a consortium of domestic and international banks to be used in certain situations by CME Clearing.
 CME may use the proceeds to provide temporary liquidity in the unlikely event of a clearing firm default, in the event of a liquidity constraint or default by a depositary (custodian of the collateral), or in the event of a temporary disruption with the domestic payments system that would delay payment of settlement variation between CME and its clearing firms.
-Clearing firm guaranty fund contributions received in the form of cash, U.S. Treasury securities or money market mutual funds as well as the performance bond assets of a defaulting firm can be used to collateralize the facility.
+Clearing firm guaranty fund contributions received in the form of cash or U.S. Treasury securities as well as the performance bond assets of a defaulting firm can be used to collateralize the facility.
 The line of credit provides for borrowings of up to \$7.0 billion.
-At December 31, 2013, guaranty fund contributions available for CME clearing firms was \$5.6 billion.
+At December 31, 2014, guaranty fund contributions available for CME clearing firms were \$6.6 billion.
 CME has the option to request an increase in the line from \$7.0 billion to \$10.0 billion, subject to the approval of participating banks.
 In addition to the 364-day fully secured, committed multi-currency line of credit, the company also has the option to use the \$1.8 billion multi-currency revolving senior credit facility to provide liquidity for the clearing house in the unlikely event of default.